evilmartians/lefthook/README.md

 <img align="right" width="147" height="100" title="Lefthook logo"
      src="./logo_sign.svg">

-A Git hooks manager for Node.js, Ruby and many other types of projects.
+A Git hooks manager for Node.js, Ruby, Python and many other types of projects.

 * **Fast.** It is written in Go.
 Can run commands in parallel.
 * **Powerful.** It allows to control execution and files you pass to your commands.